Tomato Panzanella Salad With Fresh Mozzarella

 2.

-Bake for about 7 minutes.
-Take them out.
-Rub the toasted bread with the garlic clove, cut them into smaller cubes, toss them with one teaspoon of dry thyme and salt, and bake again for another 7 minutes until golden brown.
+Take out the bread, rub the toasted sides with a garlic clove, cut into smaller cubes, toss with dry thyme and salt, and bake for another 7 minutes until golden brown.
 Set aside and let them cool.

 Mark as complete